 Potato storage unit

-Solid Wood Potato Storage Unit – Natural Preservation, 10 to 50 kg
+Solid Wood Potato Store – Natural Storage, 10 to 50 kg

-This solid wood potato storage unit is designed to keep tubers in optimal conditions: away from light, in a cool and well-ventilated space.
-Available in 3 capacities — 10, 25 and 50 kg — it is suitable for both a family vegetable garden harvest and large winter supplies.
-Its bottom-dispensing bin ensures natural rotation of the potatoes: the oldest are taken out first, which limits spoilage.
+This potato store in solid wood is designed to keep tubers in optimum conditions: away from light, in a cool and well-ventilated spot.
+Available in 3 capacities — 10, 25 and 50 kg — it suits both the harvest from a family vegetable garden and larger winter provisions.
+Its bottom-dispensing bin ensures natural rotation of the potatoes: the oldest ones are taken first, which limits rotting.

-Unlike storage in a bag or open crate, the wooden storage unit partially filters light and maintains a slight air circulation — two essential conditions to limit premature sprouting.
-It can be installed in a cellar, garage, pantry or storeroom.
+Unlike storage in a bag or open crate, the wooden store partially filters light and maintains a gentle air circulation — two essential conditions for limiting premature sprouting.
+It can be installed in a cellar, garage, larder or storeroom.

 | Feature | Value |